Line 18 (Chengdu Metro)

 Line 18 of the Chengdu Metro (成都地铁18号线 (成都地鐵18號線, Chéngdū Dìtiě Shíbā Hào Xiàn)) is an express rapid transit line that connects the urban area of Chengdu with Chengdu Tianfu International Airport.
 Line 18's color is teal.
-The Phase 1 & 2 of Line 18 is in total 69.39 km in length.
-It is also the biggest PPP project in China.
 The section from South Railway Station to Tianfu International Airport North Station started operation on 18 December 2020.

 Between Chengdu South Railway Station and Western China International Expo City Station, the line runs adjacent to Line 1 essentially forming a four track subway.
 Line 18 runs express between the two stations, skipping a number of stops that Line 1 makes.
 The four track alignment with Line 1 will be extended to North Railway Station once Phase 3 of the line is completed.

 Description

 Phase 1 & 2

 Phase 1 and 2 of the line, which is currently in operation, start at Chengdu South Railway Station and end at Chengdu Tianfu International Airport.
-The total length is 69.39 km.
+The total length is 69.99 km.

 The line officially started construction on August 16, 2016.
 The section from South Railway Station to Sancha started operation on 27 September 2020.
 The line will use 8-car Type A rolling stock.
 The rolling stock have features designed for medium distance travel, such as a 140 km/h maximum speed and wide station spacing.

 The line will also feature distinct express and local services using passing tracks at select stations with an express service stopping only at 4 intermediate stations, and planned to complete a trip between Chengdu South Railway Station to Chengdu Tianfu International Airport in 35 minutes.
 The local service will stop at all stations on Line 18 and will complete the trip in 40 to 50 minutes.